JuliaLinearAlgebra/LinearMaps.jl/docs/src/types.md

 two-dimensional Cartesian indexing where at least one of the "indices" is a colon.
 This is facilitated by overloads of `Base.getindex`.
 Partial slicing à la `A[I,J]` and scalar or linear indexing are _not_ supported.

+### Sum, product, mean and trace

+Natural function overloads for `Base.sum`, `Base.prod`, `Statistics.mean` and `LinearAlgebra.tr`
+exist.

+!!! note
+    In Julia versions v1.9 and higher, creating the mean linear operator requires loading `Statistics.jl` by the user in advance.